1. Introduction

 The Aggregator generates the PKCE verifier/challenge pair plus a random state, persists them together with

-the pending registration, and returns only the public portions (aggregator_client_id, code_challenge,
+the pending management flow, and returns only the public portions (aggregator_client_id, code_challenge,

 code_challenge_method, state) to the client application.
 The authorization_server value identifies the